Skip to main content

 Safety

-Thailand is one of the safest travel destinations for beginners.
-Use common sense, respect local culture, and you’ll feel welcomed.
+Thailand is one of the safest destinations for beginners.
+Use common sense and respect local culture.
+I also checked guidance from the World Health Organization before traveling.
 I also checked international travel health advice through the World Health Organization before my trip.

 Frequently Asked Questions About Thailand for First Timers